Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Discussion

 \section{Discussion}

 The present study systematically evaluated the CopyDraw drawing task as a behavioral and neural decoding tool.
 First, we demonstrated DBS-induced behavioral modulation, as captured by two different scores.
 These are the CopyDraw score~\cite{Castano2019} and a new task performance metric, which offers a complementary perspective capturing patient-specific trade-offs between drawing speed and accuracy.
 Our findings on the task performance reveal that DBS did not generally "improve" motor performance in the CopyDraw task, pointing to complex interactions between DBS, motor execution, and higher-order aspects of motor strategies typical of ecological settings.
-Second, neural decoding of behavioral scores is possible using both EEG across acute and chronic recordings sessions, and we show transferability of the approach to epidural ECoG recordings, which is particularly important from a translational standpoint for future fully-implantable devices.
+Second, neural decoding of behavioral scores was possible from EEG in both acute and chronic recording sessions.
+Additionally, our results show transferability of the approach to epidural ECoG recordings (in a small sample), which is particularly important from a translational standpoint for future fully-implantable devices.
 Finally, the joint analysis of behavioral and neural decoding correlation revealed a structured landscape of outcome types.
 For each of these outcomes, we provide actionable guidance for the implementation of aDBS control strategies.